VD-Group/2024_MERCon_TV_AS/README.md

   doi={10.1109/MERCon50084.2020.9185345}}
 ```

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please follow these steps:

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Create a new Pull Request

 ## Acknowledgements

 We would like to thank Falcon E Racing, the electric formula student team of the University of Moratuwa for their support.